 On normal power, the EXIT legend (red or green LEDs) stays lit.
 During a power outage, the unit automatically switches to its battery backup and powers both the EXIT face and the light heads for at least 90 minutes.

-Note: Any code-compliant exit sign or emergency light in the U.S. should be UL 924 listed for code compliance.
+Note: Any code-compliant exit sign or emergency light in the U.S. should be UL 924 listed for emergency egress.

 Why Use a Combo Unit?